pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 Failure: how to properly explain this?
 Move the 'vegetarian' question up?
 Should some options, such as 'chicken restaurant' be hidden if `vegetarian=only`?

+UI: issue: the emojis (especially flags) slightly overlaps with the text on this browser

 > The user left the 'cuisine' question open and moved on to other questions
 > Whenever they answered a question, the UI would jump back to the first open question